groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Windows Metafile (.wmf) represents Microsoft Windows Metafile (WMF) for storing vector as well as bitmap-format images data.
+Represents a Windows Metafile (.wmf), which represents Microsoft Windows Metafile (WMF) for storing vector as well as bitmap-format image data.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/wmf